-The Total Return per year is show below for years of 5 to 21.
+The Total Return per year is show below for years of 5 to 15.
 Under the Capital Gain column is the portion of the Total Return attributable to capital gains.
 Under the Dividend column is the portion of the Total Return attributable to dividends.
 See charts below.

 |Years||Div.
 Gth||Tot Ret||Cap Gain||Div.|

-The 5 year low, median and high median Price/Earnings per Share Ratios are 20.70, 31.79, and 37.95.
-The 10 year corresponding ratios are 21.01, 28.93 and 33.96.
-The corresponding historical ratios are 10.22, 13.48 and 17.22.
-The current P/E Ratios are 34.72 based on a stock price of $10.07 and 2019 EPS $0.29.
-This stock price testing suggests that the stock price is relatively expensive.
+The 5 year low, median, and high median Price/Earnings per Share Ratios are 10.09, 15.18 and 20.27.
+The corresponding 10 year ratios are 11.09, 15.12 and 20.68.
+The corresponding historical ratios are 15.35.
+21.41 and 25.02.
+The current P/E Ratio is 17.44 based on a stock price of $85.98 and 2018 EPS estimate of $4.93.
+This stock price testing suggests that the stock price is relatively reasonable but above the median.

-I get a 10 year median Price/Book Value per Share of 12.53.
-The current P/B Ratio is 14.54 based on Book Value of $55,564M, Book Value per Share of $14.54 and a stock price of $10.07.
-The current ratio is some 16% higher than the 10 year median ratio.
+I get a 10 year median Price/Book Value per Share of 1.14.
+The current P/B Ratio is 1.45 based on Book Value of $3,285M, Book Value per Share of $59.18 and a stock price of $85.98.
+A problem here is that the book value has only gained some 1.9% per year over the past 5 years and this is very low and not a good development.
+The current P/B Ratio is some 27% above the 10 year median.
 This stock price testing suggests that the stock price is relatively expensive.

-This blog is meant for educational purposes only, and is not to provide investment advice.
+This blog is meant for educational purposes only and is not to provide investment advice.
 Before making any investment decision, you should always do your own research or consult an investment professional.
 I do research for my own edification and I am willing to share.
 I write what I think and I may or may not be correct.